ARMmbed/mbed-os-5-docs/docs/tools/offline/mbed-studio.md

 ##### Building within Mbed Studio

-Mbed Studio uses the tools built into Mbed OS to dectermine what builds and where the output of a build goes.
+Mbed Studio uses the tools built into Mbed OS to determine what builds and where the output of a build goes.
 The build tools build on request or (if the `Project > Build Automatically` option is checked) when you change and save a source file.
 The build operation only builds components that have changed and does nothing if nothing changed.
 Mbed Studio regards all projects in the workspace as part of the same system, so it initially builds all projects.
 Pressing the build button also ensures that all workspace projects build (if required).

 The aim is to maintain a system that is always in a built state, providing rapid error feedback to developers as they make changes.